nishanttaneja/Twittermenti/README.md

 This application fetches latest tweets regarding the provided search string as a Hashtag or Username, then analyses sentiment of tweets and displays the overall sentiment.

+<br>This application is part of <a href="https://www.udemy.com/course/ios-13-app-development-bootcamp/">iOS Application Bootcamp</a> course by Dr. Angela Yu, <a href="https://www.appbrewery.co">TheAppBrewery</a>.

 ## Screenshots
 <img src="result.png" width="250">